Dealing with a Narcissistic Adult Child

 Seek Therapy

-Personally, the only strategy that worked for me with dealing with a lifetime of narcissistic abuse was spiritual healing.
-The complex PTSD was crippling and the only way I was able to gain relief and freedom was to have the trauma shifted out of my energetic field for good.
+Personally, the only strategy that worked for me in dealing with a lifetime of narcissistic abuse was spiritual healing.
+The complex PTSD was crippling, and the only way I was able to gain relief and freedom was to have the trauma shifted out of my energetic field for good.

 Posts About Narcissistic Children